-- Bulging of the soft spot on a baby's head (if using this medicine on the baby).
+- Bulging of the soft spot on your baby's head

 If you notice these less serious side effects, talk with your doctor:

-- Burning, itching, or irritation of your skin where the medicine is applied.
+- Burning, itching, or irritation where the medicine is applied

 If you notice other side effects that you think are caused by this medicine, tell your doctor